 Disparities in Unintended Pregnancy and Medicaid Coverage

 Despite recent declines in unintended pregnancy across all groups, disparities still remain, in part as a result of long-standing systemic oppression and racial inequality.
-Low-income women and women of color are more likely than other groups to experience unintended pregnancy and abortion—and women of color are more likely to rely on Medicaid.
+Low-income people and people of color are more likely than other groups to experience unintended pregnancy and abortion—and people of color are more likely to rely on Medicaid.

 - Low-income women are more likely than more affluent women to have an unintended pregnancy.
 In 2011, the unintended pregnancy rate among women with an income below the federal poverty level ($18,530 for a family of three in 20112) was more than five times the rate among women with an income at or above 200% of the poverty level.3

 - In addition to having elevated rates of unintended pregnancy, low-income women had 75% of U.S. abortions in 2014; 49% of abortion patients that year had a family income less than 100% of the federal poverty level.4